“How did she die?”

 Celebrating Mum, when she’s no longer here.

-This was originally published on my personal blog two years ago, and then here on Medium with a slightly altered opening.
-I’m re-publishing it in its original form (it’s now been almost 11 years since her death), in honour of Mother’s Day and because it was better in its original intent.
+This was originally published on my personal blog in 2012.
+I’m re-publishing it here in a slightly altered form (it’s now been almost 14 years since her death), in honour of Mother’s Day, because I no longer use the term “committed suicide” and because it was better in its original intent.

 This will be my eighth Mother’s Day without my Mum.
 It’s been nine years since she left us, and inevitably, every year as this day approaches, I’m pretty much consumed with thoughts of her.
 It’s Mother’s Day and my children’s birthdays that make me think of her most actually, namely because she always called me on my daughter’s birthday to wish me a happy birthday.
 “It’s our birthday too”, she would say.
 She never met her grandsons.